Frequently asked questions to help you protect your creative work and avoid infringing the rights of others.

 What role does a copyright notice play?

-Finally, including a copyright notice may make it easier for a potential infringer to track down a copyright owner and legitimately obtain permission to use the work.
+Finally, including a copyright notice may make it easier for someone to track down a copyright owner and legitimately obtain permission to use the work.

 What is a valid copyright notice?